kmalakoff/backbone-articulation/README.md

 Backbone-Articulation.js enhances Backbone.js model attributes with object serialization and deserialization.

-# The way it works:
+# The way it works

 1) Choose and implement the lifecycle you want for specific attributes.
 Choices:
   a) clone() and destroy()